 1. Protection of Freedoms Act 2012: DNA and fingerprint provisions

-The Protection of Freedoms Act gained Royal Assent on 1 May 2012.
-Sections 1 – 25 of the Act cover DNA and fingerprint retention.
-There is a timetable for bringing these sections of the Act into force.
+The Protection of Freedoms Act 2012 came into force on 31 October 2013.
+Sections 1 to 25 of the Act cover DNA and fingerprint retention.

 1.1 Why was the Protection of Freedoms Act introduced?

-The Protection of Freedoms Act implements the commitment in the government’s coalition agreement to reform DNA and fingerprint retention so that only people convicted of an offence will have their material retained indefinitely.
-Currently material is retained indefinitely from anybody arrested – whether innocent or convicted.
+The Protection of Freedoms Act implements the commitment in the government’s coalition agreement to reform DNA and fingerprint retention so that only people convicted of an offence will have their fingerprint records and DNA profiles retained indefinitely.

-The Act constitutes the UK’s response to the 2008 judgment of the European Court of Human Rights in Marper v UK.
-In that case, the court ruled that blanket retention of DNA taken from innocent people posed a disproportionate interference with the right to private life, in violation of Article 8 of the European Convention on Human Rights.
+The Act was brought in in response to the 2008 judgment of the European Court of Human Rights in the case of S and Marper v UK.
+In this case, the court ruled that the blanket retention of DNA profiles taken from innocent people posed a disproportionate interference with the right to private life, in violation of Article 8 of the European Convention on Human Rights.

-1.2 What will the Protection of Freedoms Act do?
+1.2 What does the Protection of Freedoms Act do?

-A DNA sample is an individual’s biological material, containing all of their genetic information, not simply the 20 numbers that make up the DNA profiles stored on the database.
-The Act requires all DNA samples to be destroyed within six months of being taken.
+A DNA sample is an individual’s biological material, containing all of their genetic information.
+The Act requires all DNA samples to be destroyed within 6 months of being taken.
 This allows sufficient time for the sample to be analysed and a DNA profile to be produced for use on the database.

-A DNA profile consists of a string of 20 numbers and two letters to indicate gender.
+A DNA profile consists of a string of 10 pairs of numbers (though this will be increasing to 17 in the near future) and 2 letters (XX for women, XY for men) to indicate gender.
 This number string is stored on the National DNA Database (NDNAD).
 It allows the person to be identified if they leave their DNA at a crime scene.

 Fingerprints are usually scanned electronically from the individual in custody and the images stored on IDENT1, the national fingerprint database.